bcgov/gitlab-keycloak-group-sync/README.md

 # gitlab-keycloak-group-sync

-It provides a way to sync keycloak group members with gitlab groups
+It provides a way to push keycloak group membership to gitlab groups.

 ## Prerequisites